xHammer419x/RPi-HomeLab/README.md

 ![image](https://github.com/user-attachments/assets/78c1f9ec-7752-4016-8d79-711c6fc3af41)

 Click _Choose Device_ and select your corresponding hardware model.
 Then, click _Choose OS_ and select the desired RPi OS.
-The recommended option for most computers is the **Raspberry Pi OS (64-bit)**.
-However, I'll be using [**Ubuntu Server 24.04.2 LTS (64-bit)**](https://ubuntu.com/download/server) for this project.
+The recommended option for most computers is the **Raspberry Pi OS (32-bit)**.
 Once you've selected the desired OS for your RPi, select the removable media where you want to store the OS.
 Once these options have been selected, click **Next**.

 You will be prompted with a window asking if you want to customize your OS.
 Click **Edit Settings** and customize the settings accordingly.
 This will bring up the following options: